pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 ### Algorithm-specific PKESK data

 An ephemeral-algorithm PKESK contains the sender's public ratchet state for the current message, in addition to the symmetric algorithm used in the following SEIPD packet.
-The symmetric algorithm MUST have the same key length as the ECDH algorithm of the current DR.
+The symmetric algorithm MUST have the same key length as the asymmetric algorithm of the current DR.

 * Symmetric Algorithm (1 octet)
 * Symmetric Chain Sequence (2 octets)